avcoder/unit07-lesson05/slides.md

 transition: slide-left
 ---

-# Why TypeScript alone isn't enough
+# Why TypeScript alone may not be enough

 - TypeScript is great for development-time type checking.
 It ensures that your code should be correct — but it doesn’t exist at runtime.
 Once compiled to JavaScript, all types are erased.
 - So if you get data from: